Running jobs

 Batch jobs#

 It's easy to schedule batch jobs on Sherlock.
-A job is simply an instance of your program, for example your R, Python or Matlab script that is submitted to and executed by the scheduler (Slurm).
-When you submit a job with the sbatch command it's called a batch job and it will either run immediately or will pend (wait) in the queue.
+A job is simply an instance of your program (for example an R, Python or Matlab script) that is submitted to the scheduler (Slurm) for asynchronous execution on a compute node.
+Submitting a job using the sbatch command creates a batch job, which will either start immediately or enter a pending state in the queue, depending on current cluster load and resource availability.

-CPUs: How many CPUs the program you are calling the in the sbatch script needs, unless it can utilize multiple CPUs at once you should request a single CPU.
-Check your code's documentation or try running in an interactive session with sh_dev
+sbatchscript needs.
+Unless it can utilize multiple CPUs at once you should request a single CPU.
+Check your code's documentation or try running in an interactive session withsh_devand runhtopif you are unsure. -

-GPUs: If your code is GPU enabled, how many GPUs does your code need?
-Use the diagnostic tool nvtop
+GPUs: If your code is GPU-enabled, how many GPUs does your code need?

-Next, you tell the scheduler what your job should should do: load modules and run your code.
+You also need to indicate the scheduler what your job should should do: what modules to load, and how to execute your application.
 Note that any logic you can code into a bash script with the bash scripting language can also be coded into an sbatch script.

-This example job, will run the Python script mycode.py for 10 minutes on the normal partition using 1 CPU and 8 GB of memory.
-To aid in debugging we are naming this job "test_job" and appending the Job ID (%j) to the two output files that Slurm creates when a job is run.
-The output files are written to the directory in which you launched your job in, you can also specify a different path.
+The example job below will run the Python script mycode.py for 10 minutes on the normal partition using 1 CPU and 8 GB of memory.
+To aid in debugging, we are naming this job "test_job" and appending the Job ID (%j) to the two output files that Slurm creates when a job is executed.
+The output files are written to the directory in which you launched your job (you can also specify a different path).
 One file will contain any errors and the other will contain non-error output.
 Look in these 2 files ending in .err and .out for useful debugging information and error output.

-Because it's a Python 3 script that uses some Numpy code, we need to load the python/3.6.1 and the py-numpy/1.19.2_py36 modules.
-The Python script is then called just as you would on the command line at the end of the sbatch script:
+Because it's a Python script that uses some NumPy code, we need to load the python/3.6.1 and the py-numpy/1.19.2_py36 modules.
+The Python script is then called just as you would on the command line, at the end of the sbatch script.

 #!/usr/bin/bash